dplem/PRAW-Submission-Scraper/README.md

 # Reddit Submission Scraper

-Uses PRAW api to convert reddit submissions from a subreddit to a csv file and downloads all top images from the same subreddit.
 Reddit Submission Scraper is a program that uses the PRAW api to gather reddit submission data from a subreddit's top posts, export that data into a csv file, perform exploratory analysis and download the images associated with the submissions.
 Creates a new directory with the subreddit name and downloads images to the newly created directory.